Middle School TOC hosted by UK

 college: 3 years policy at the university of texas at san antonio

-coaching: 2 years coaching policy at the university of texas at san antonio, coached nine years as director of debate for reagan high school in san antonio, tx. currently the director of speech and debate at San Marcos High School.
+coaching: 2 years coaching policy at the university of texas at san antonio, coached nine years as director of debate for reagan high school in san antonio, tx.
+1.5 years as the director of speech and debate at San Marcos High School, currently the director of speech and debate at James Madison High School in San Antonio.

 ***note: please don't call me Matt or Matthew, it is jarring and distracts me.
 If you must refer to me by name please call me reichle [rike-lee].